Sweep All Windows Into Another Spaces Screen on Mac

-To sweep all of your open apps and windows into a group via Spaces, here’s what you need to do and how this works:
+To sweep all of your open apps and windows into a group via Spaces, here’s what you need to do and a quick overview of how this great trick works.

 - Enter into Spaces, then use the various arrow keys in addition to the command key to sweep into that direction